 (For Kids ages 8-12)

-The Baby Taylor is a very popular, ¾-scale beginner guitar that has been around for a bit over 10 years.
+The Baby Taylor is a very popular, ¾-scale beginner guitar that has been around for a bit over ten years.
 It’s more expensive than many of the other recommendation on this list, but you are getting a brand name that will have excellent resale value.
-Taylor guitars are regarded as one of the best premium acoustic guitar brands, and you can’t really go wrong with any of their models.
+Taylor guitars are regarded as one of the best premium acoustic guitar brands, and you can’t go wrong with any of their models.
 If you have a Taylor Swift fan in the house, she often uses Taylor guitars.
 As long as it is treated well, the Baby Taylor will last a long time and give you great sound.
 Once your child has grown out of it, it can be used as a travel guitar.
 You can get it with either a solid spruce or solid mahogany top.

 Yamaha FG JR1